vicky5124/lavasnek_rs/README.md

 sudo apt install python3-pip curl # for Ubuntu, Debian or derivatives sudo pacman -S python3-pip curl # for Arch, EndeavourOS, Manjaro or derivatives

-# You will also need rust with the nightly toolchain.
+# You will also need the rust programming language.
-curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh # to install rustlang
+curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
-rustup toolchain install nightly # to install the nightly toolchain

 # You will also need a lavalink server running.
 # see https://github.com/freyacodes/Lavalink or use docker